uber-archive/makisu/README.md

         secret:
           secretName: docker-registry-config
 ```
 With this job spec, a simple `kubectl create -f job.yaml` will start the build.
-The job status will reflect whether the build succeeded or failed.
+The job status will reflect whether the build succeeded or failed (see out of the box example [here](examples/k8s/github-job.yaml).

 # Using cache
 ## Configuring distributed cache